 77% of BookBub’s readers buy books based on recommendations from authors they like.
-This free tool not only lets authors stay top-of-mind with their fans and engage with BookBub’s community, but it also allows authors to help each other get discovered.
+This free tool not only lets authors stay top-of-mind with their fans and engage with BookBub’s community, but it also lets authors help each other get their new books discovered.

 Consider asking an author who loved your new book to post a recommendation on BookBub.com, which might encourage their fans to give it a whirl.
 If a fellow author recommends one of your books, consider paying it forward by posting a recommendation of your own for a book you love!

 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: Check out these handy #pubtips for promoting a book launch (and getting ROI-positive results) using BookBub’s marketing tools! http://bit.ly/bbnewbook
+Click to tweet: Check out these #pubtips for promoting a book launch (and getting ROI-positive results) using @BookBub’s marketing tools! http://bit.ly/bbnewbook

-Click to tweet: #Authors!
-Are you looking for proven ways to promote a book launch (that are proven to drive actual sales)?
+Click to tweet: Authors!
+Are you looking for ways to promote a book launch (that are proven to drive actual sales)?
 Check out this helpful guide! http://bit.ly/bbnewbook

 This post was originally published on April 11, 2018 and has been updated with the latest best practices!